cloudmesh-community/sp20-516-246/notebook.md

 # Notebook Rhonda Fischer sp20-516-246

+## Week 16 4/27/20 - 5/3/20
+* :o2: Integrating shell programs into spark.py
+* :+1: Updated shell programs to use with new cluster setup, including upgrading Spark to 2.4.5

 ## Week 15 4/20/20 - 4/26/20
-* :o2: Using cms host key create, gather and scatter
+* :+1: Re-burned master as workers using green hostnames
-* :o2: Convert shell programs into cms pi spark code
+* :+1: Tested cms pi burn and bridge commands

 ## Week 14 4/13/20 - 4/19/20
 * :o2: Using cms host key create, gather and scatter